shimapi/web_project_api_full/README.md

+# Project Name: Around the World

+## Description

+Around the World is a web application that allows users to share and view photos from different locations around the world.
+Users can register, log in, edit their profiles, add new cards with images and links, like and delete cards, and more.

+## Technologies and Techniques Used

+- Frontend: React, React Router, Context API, CSS Modules
+- Backend: Node.js, Express, MongoDB, Mongoose, bcrypt, celebrate, cors, dotenv, winston
+- Other: Validator, JWT, ESLint

+## App URL

 ## Puntos Importantes del Proyecto

 - **Front-end**: El front-end está construido con React y utiliza React Router para la navegación entre las páginas de inicio de sesión y registro.